-The Company has recognised the following amounts in the Statement of Profit and Loss for the years Contribution to provident fund (refer note 30)
+The Company has recognised the following amounts in the Statement of Profit and Loss for the year: Contribution to provident fund (refer note 29)

-31 March 20 31 March 19
+31 March 21 31 March 20

-7.09 10.48
+5.61 7.09

-7.09 10.48
+5.61 7.09

-"The Hon'ble Supreme Court of India ("SC") by their order dated February 28, 2019, in the case of Surya Roshani Limited & others v/s EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
-Company has also made provision of provident fund liability in current year for period pertaning from 1 March 2019 to 31 March 2020.
+"The Hon'ble Supreme Court of India ("SC") by their order dated February 28, 2019, in the case of Surya Roshani Limited & others v's EPFO, set out the principles based on which allowances paid to the employees should be identified for inclusion in basic wages for the purposes of computation of Provident Fund contribution.
+Company has also made provision of provident fund liability till 31 March 2021.
+The entire liability is subsequently paid by the company.

-Note 37: Related party disclosures as required under Indian Accounting Standard 24, "Related party disclosures" are given below:
+Note 36: Related party disclosures as required under Indian Accounting Standard 24, "Related party disclosures" are given below: